Over time, things start to sort of just… shut down.

 Alpha Lipoic Acid is more neuroprotective than nootropic.
 On that note, ALA seems to preserve cognition more so than enhance it, which may come across as enhancement in diminished cognitive states, e.g. old age, stroke, traumatic brain injury, etc. Biochemically, aging is often viewed as a measurable outcome of the oxidation process.
 While the truth is more complicated than that, ALA’s antioxidant capacity may possess anti-aging benefits with regards to neurodegeneration.

 Some research suggests ALA possesses metabolic benefits.
 Other research suggests ALA does, but not to any measurable degree on energy levels.
 When combined with acetyl-L-carnitine (ALCAR), ALA seems improve energy levels, potentially due to the former’s assistance with mitochondrial output.
-Either way, the ALA + ALCAR stack is strongly recommended for its antioxidant + anti-inflammatory synergy, particularly for older nootropic enthusiasts & weight losers.
+Either way, the ALA + ALCAR stack is strongly recommended for its antioxidant + anti-inflammatory synergy, particularly for older nootropic enthusiasts and weight losers.
 (I mean “losers” in its non-pejorative technical meaning.)

 Researchers Have Suggested Alpha Lipoic Acid Might:

-This pilot study was designed to evaluate the effects of ALA & omega-3 (and standalone omega-3) supplementation on oxidative stress biomarkers in Alzheimer’s, as well as secondary outcome measures on cognitive performance.
+This pilot study was designed to evaluate the effects of ALA and omega-3 (and standalone omega-3) supplementation on oxidative stress biomarkers in Alzheimer’s, as well as secondary outcome measures on cognitive performance.
 Three groups were each assigned to one of the following groups: 1) omega-3, 2) omega-3 + ALA, or 3) placebo.
-Between the groups, the combination of ALA & omega-3 demonstrated the greatest resistance to cognitive & functional decline over a 12 month period.
+Between the groups, the combination of ALA and omega-3 demonstrated the greatest resistance to cognitive and functional decline over a 12 month period.
 Due to the study’s small sample size, the researchers concluded that “further evaluation of the combination of omega-3 fatty acids plus alpha-lipoic acid as a potential treatment in AD is warranted.”